obsidiansystems/obelisk/README.md

 To enter a nix-shell from which you can run the hoogle command-line client or a hoogle server for your project:

 `nix-shell -A shells.ghc --arg withHoogle true`

+### Adding packages

+In order to add packages declare them under build-depends field in cabal file manually, and then nix will install them.

 ### Adding package overrides